 People suffering from Alpha-gal Syndrome may react to many types of mammalian and bird meats containing serum albumin.
 This may cause severe delayed IgE reactions.
-This includes the consumption of chicken, pork and beef.
+This includes the consumption of lamb, pork and beef.

 Alpha-gal Syndrome has also been known to cause immediate anaphylactic reactions to tick bites and reactions to the drug cetuximab (which is a targeted cancer drug, used most often in bowel cancer treatment).

 There have also been case studies of people who have suffered allergic reactions due to Alpha-gal Syndrome from xenotransplantation.
 This is where cells or tissue from an animal is used to repair cell or tissue damage in a human.
 Cells most commonly used are from pigs.

 DermNet NZ - Tick bite-induced red meat allergy